Helpful information for visitors, farmers and agricultural supporters.

 |Fall Fiber Tour & Trail||Second Sunday of October|

 For Patrons: How to Support Maine Farms and Find Agritourism Events

-There are many ways to support farms, including purchasing farm products to enjoy year-round, taking a tour to learn more about the value of agriculture and its role in our daily lives, and buying Maine foods to share or give to friends.
-There are thousands of farms in Maine, and hundreds offer tours, events, and educational experiences, as well as quality farm products.
+There are many ways to support farms.
+This includes choosing farm products to enjoy year-round.
+Another way to support farms is to learn more about agriculture and understand how these Maine businesses create quality products.
+There are thousands of farms in Maine.
+Hundreds offer tours, events, and educational experiences, as well as quality farm products.